val-town/val-town-blog/src/content/blog/lockfiles.md

 ---

 Over the past few months we rolled out dependency lockfiles in Val Town.
-Now when you save a val, we write a [deno.lock](https://docs.deno.com/runtime/manual/basics/modules/integrity_checking/) file.
+Now when you save a val, we generate a [deno.lock](https://docs.deno.com/runtime/manual/basics/modules/integrity_checking/) file.
 When your val is run any time in the future, it'll use those exact same versions of your dependencies – effectively pinning your unpinned dependencies.
 When you save a new